Published: 23 November 2023

 Clean air is not a named goal of Agenda 2063, the UN’s Agenda 2030 for Sustainable Development or the UNFCCC’s Paris agreements.
 But it is critical to achieving most of their targets.

-The UN General Assembly recently declared access to a healthy environment a basic human right.
+In 2022, the UN General Assembly declared access to a healthy environment a basic human right.
 As with air pollution, the climate calculations are particularly stark for African economies.
 The continent is warming faster than the global average, despite contributing less than 3% to total global greenhouse gas emissions.
-In spite of this, recent Clean Air Fund Research shows less than 4% of total aid funding for reducing air pollution is directed at Africa.
+In spite of this, recent Clean Air Fund research shows that only 5% of total aid funding for reducing air pollution is directed at Africa.
 Perversely, from 2015-2021, donor governments spent 36 times more aid on prolonging fossil fuel use in Africa than tackling air pollution.

 This plays into a topical debate around how developing economies are supported to transition away from the fossil fuel-led development that will destroy their futures, without missing out on growth opportunities the richer world benefited from.

-This report sets out the case for urban planning and national policies that prioritise clean air as an engine for fast, fair and sustainable growth in powerhouses like Accra, Cairo, Lagos and Johannesburg.
+This report sets out the case for urban planning and national policies that prioritise clean air as an engine for fast, fair and sustainable growth in powerhouses like Accra, Cairo, Johannesburg, Lagos, Nairobi and Yaoundé.
 City leaders working on this agenda closely with national and regional institutions will also contribute substantially to wider efforts to fight climate change and position nations to thrive in a low-carbon future.

-See our full recommendations for African governments, city mayors and other local government leaders across Africa, OECD-DAC donors and multilateral development banks, philanthropic foundations and civil society organisations.
+See our full recommendations for African governments, city mayors and other local government leaders across Africa, Organisation for Economic Co-operation and Development – Development Assistance Committee (OECD-DAC), donors and multilateral development banks, philanthropic foundations and research groups, private sector organisations, regional bodies and civil society organisations.